adriancampos/CECS343-ONU/README.md

 * Functionality of special cards: draw 2, skip, etc.

 Things to implement:
+* Only show card back for AI Player.
+Have the game enter debug mode when the user presses 'd' on keyboard.
+In debug mode, the UI shows the cards in the AI player's hand.

+Canceled features:
 * Announce ONU
-* Only show card back for AI Player

-Canceled features:
 * For wild cards, must have UI element for player to select the color